Blackjack Hands

 Ian Mac is a dedicated content writer and editor with consistent 5-star feedback when it comes to creating high-quality gambling content.
 He writes about casino bonuses, casino destinations and casino games including slots, roulette and blackjack.

 One of the first things casino patrons need to learn in blackjack is how to value the cards and how hands are ranked.
-This is one of the simplest and most fundamental steps when one begins to play this casino classic – what is complicated, however, is to decide how to act based on the cards you have received and the cards held by the dealer.
+This is one of the simplest, most fundamental steps when you begin to play this casino classic.
+What becomes complicated, however, is deciding how to act based on the cards you’ve received and the cards in the dealer’s hand.

 Card Values and Hand Ranking